VogtRyan/Pisces/README.md

 Password-based encryption for arbitrarily large files, with constant-time password verification during decryption

+**This is a development branch, and the entire Pisces 6 standard is still under active development.
+This code should not, under any circumstances, be used to encrypt actual data (if you ever want to see it again).
+For production purposes, use Pisces 5 in the main branch.**

 **Table of Contents:**
 1. [Copyright and License](#copyright-and-license)
 2. [About Pisces](#about-pisces)